 ECS

-Elastic Container Service — clusters, task definitions, (later) real Fargate-style task execution via Docker, services, and rolling deployments.
+Elastic Container Service — full API: clusters, task definitions, real Fargate-style task execution via Docker, services with rolling deployments, task sets, container instances, ECS Exec.

 Supported today (full API)